changliao1025/changliao1025.github.io/_posts/2020/02/2020-02-04-battle-12-mpi-qa.md

 I don't alway have to deal with MPI myself, but I recently used it for several projects.
-<div>I have several questions to share:<div>1.
-Does master (rank=0) always the
+I have several questions to share:

-last to finish?
+* Does master (rank=0) always the last to finish?
-1. Should code wait for all slaves to actually receive the broadcast message?
+* Should code wait for all slaves to actually receive the broadcast message?